openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

 Create a Certificate
 *********************

-You create one certificate for each course mode, or track.
-For example, if your course has an "honor code" track and a "verified track", you must create two certificates.

 To create a certificate for your course, follow these steps.

 #.
 In Studio, from the **Settings** menu, select **Certificates**.